moetunes/Nextwm/README.md

  * The window *W* at the top of the stack can be resized on a per desktop basis.
  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.
+ * Windows can be added/removed to/from the master area with keyboard shortcuts
  * There is a bar with a desktop switcher, space to show the focused window's name and space to show external text.
  * The rc file is reloadable 'on the run'.